ferram4/Ferram-Aerospace-Research/README.md

 	Option to switch on / off various debug data about FAR drag model applied to particular parts Option to disable aerodynamic failures

+Switch to defining payload fairings and cargo bays using ConfigNodes Switch to defining aerodynamic properties using ConfigNodes Ability to define part modules that will exempt a part from getting FAR drag modules in a ConfigNode

 BugFixes:
 Fixed Firespitter and B9 landing gear making excessive drag Fixed issue where some mod control surface parts would not display deflections unless the surfaces were moving